worktheclock/replit.github.io/tutorials/04-data-science-and-visualisation-with-repl-it.md

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
 Fork it from the embed below.

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-04-matplotlib-plotting?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-04-matplotlib-plotting?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?

-You've learned how to make some basic plots using Python and Repl.it.
+You've learned how to make some basic plots using Python and Replit.
 There are millions of freely available data sets on the internet, waiting for people to explore them.
 You can find many of these using [Google's Dataset Search](https://datasetsearch.research.google.com/) service.
 Pick a topic that you're interested in and try to find out more about it through data visualisations.

-Next up, we'll explore the multiplayer functionality of Repl.it in more detail so that you can code collaboratively with friends or colleagues.
+Next up, we'll explore the multiplayer functionality of Replit in more detail so that you can code collaboratively with friends or colleagues.